Make an Appointment

 Iowa Total Care

-Mental Health Counseling & Prevention Program Services
+Mental Health Counseling and Prevention Services

 Professional counseling services are designed to improve each person’s and family’s psychological, emotional, and social needs.
 Our licensed and experienced counselors use a dual-diagnosis approach to assess and treat mental health, substance use, and problem gambling.